 Since the 1960s, British pop music has made one of the most important cultural contributions to life in the UK.
 Bands including The Beatles and The Rolling Stones continue to have an influence on music both here and abroad.
 British pop music has continued to innovate – for example, the Punk movement of the late 1970s, and the trend towards boy and girl bands in the 1990s.

-There are many large venues that host music events throughout the year, such as: Wembley Stadium; The O2 in Greenwich, south-east London; and the Scottish Exhibition and Conference Centre (SECC) in Glasgow.
+There are many large venues that host music events throughout the year, such as: Wembley Stadium; The O2 in Greenwich, south-east London; and The SEC Centre in Glasgow.

 Festival season takes place across the UK every summer, with major events in various locations.
-Famous festivals include Glastonbury, the Isle of Wight Festival and the V Festival.
+Famous festivals include Glastonbury, the Isle of Wight Festival and Creamfields.
 Many bands and solo artists, both well-known and up-and-coming, perform at these events.

 The National Eisteddfod of Wales is an annual cultural festival which includes music, dance, art and original performances largely in Welsh.
 It includes a number of important competitions for Welsh poetry.